 Dr. Jessica Sternfeld

-- Freshman Foundations Program
+- University Honors Program, First-year Foundations Program

 - Wesleyan University, Bachelor of Arts

 Princeton University, Ph.D.

 Recent Creative, Scholarly Work and Publications